Venetian Crusade: Coronation of Baldwin II

-The King of Jerusalem for 18 years, Baldwin I of Jerusalem, died on 2 April 1118, during a successful invasion of Fatimid Egypt.
+The King of Jerusalem for 18 years, Baldwin I of Jerusalem died on 2 April 1118 during a successful invasion of Fatimid Egypt.
 Dying in the Egyptian city of El Arish, he left the Kingdom of Jerusalem and the Outremer in a succession crisis.
 According to the contemporaneous Albert of Aachen he had willed the kingdom to his eldest brother, Eustace III of Boulogne, "if by chance he would come", but also stipulated that Baldwin of Bourcq, Count of Edessa, should be elected king if Eustace were unable to come "because of his age".
 Baldwin of Bourcq arrived in Jerusalem around the day when the late king's body was carried into the town.
-Albert of Aachen stated that Baldwin had come to celebrate Easter in Jerusalem without having any knowledge of the King's death.
+Albert of Aachen states that Baldwin had come to celebrate Easter in Jerusalem without having any knowledge of the king's death.
 Decades later, William of Tyre recorded that Baldwin had been informed of his kinsman's death during his journey to Jerusalem.